Trip Details & Highlights

 The Orkney Isles Archipelago is engulfing about 70 islands of which 20 are inhabited and our Orkney Explorer Walking Trip explores many of them.

 Much of Orkney Mainland is low lying, making it an ideal place to pull on a pair of walking boots and tackle a trail or two.
-There are excellent options on the Orkney mainland, with a walk along the west coast a must and the route around Mull Head in the north east being one of the finest coastal walks on Orkney.
+There are excellent options on the Orkney mainland, with a walk along the west coast an absolute must and the route around Mull Head in the north east being one of the finest coastal walks on Orkney.